Magnetic response of nematic superconductors: skyrmion stripes and their signatures in muon spin relaxation experiments

 By tessellating the solution on the periodic unit cell, we find a solution that covers the plane with a vortex lattice.
 Hence, in applying the above method we find the field configuration that minimises $G/\mathcal{A}$ in the bulk of a superconductor with no boundary effects.
 In addition, as we know the shape of the unit cell, we know the symmetry of the lattice.

 Applying the above approach for the basal plane of a nematic system gives the results in \figref{fig:lattice}, where we see that for low and medium strength external field $H$, the unit cell is rectangular ($\alpha = \pi/2$), containing four half-quantum vortices (totalling winding two) in each cell, forming a Skyrmion chain.
 The lattice vectors lie parallel to the chain and perpendicular to the chain.
 Hence, we can understand such a nematic unit cell by considering two lengths: \begin{itemize} \item $|V_1|$ - chain link length, \item $|V_2|$ - the distance between the chains. \end{itemize} We can see how these values change in relation to an increasing external field strength in \figref{fig:lattice}.
 As the strength of the external field $H$ is initially increased, the density of chains increases and $|V_2|$ decreases.
 Then we see that $|V_1|$ also decreases as the chain segments are squashed.
 Eventually when the external field $H$ becomes large and approaches $H_{c_2}$, the vortices are forced together and form the familiar tightly packed triangular lattice.
+Note that $V_1$ is related to the fractional vortex separation of the model which is driven by $\beta_\perp$, and both $V_1$ and $V_2$ will approximately scale inversely with $\eta$ (the exact relation is nonlinear).

 Theoretically in clean samples these skyrmion structures should be visible on the surface using scanning SQUID or scanning Hall probes.
 However, flux structure near the surface can be affected by surface physics and it is difficult to probe large areas.
 Hence, one of the most powerful tool to identify skyrmions is the muon spin relaxation technique, which gives statistical information regarding the flux distribution in the bulk of the system.
 To compare the lattice configurations in \figref{fig:lattice} with $\mu$SR experiment, we must convert the numerical field configuration for a given unit cell to a probability density distribution $p(B)$.
 Our method is ideal for this as it produces the field configuration on a single unit cell, with no boundary effects and no deformations.
 We will use a standard kernel density estimation \cite{parzen1962estimation} to approximate a continuous distribution from our discrete field configuration.
 Namely, our numerical algorithm produces a discrete configuration, where the field distribution is a set of normalised delta functions.
 We choose to smooth these delta functions by replacing them with localised Gaussians and taking the normalised sum.
 Hence, the probability density of field strength $B$ in the unit cell is,